SOC 2 Audit Firms

 Ask about:

-• Conflict management: Confirm that the firm will maintain independence and avoid offering control design services during audit periods.
+• Conflict management: Confirm that the firm will maintain independence and avoid taking on management responsibilities or designing the same controls it will later audit.

 Red Flags to Watch For While Choosing SOC 2 Audit Firms